John Payne Todd: Later life

 Because of his problems, Todd contributed to his mother's late life poverty, as she and Madison had sacrificed for him during their lives.
 Dolley Madison sold the family's Montpelier plantation to cover his debts and gain some living expenses.
 But, she was still devoted to him.
 She lived with and was cared for by her niece Anne Cutts, and bequeathed her half of her estate.
 Todd threatened to sue Cutts to gain more of his mother's estate, all that was left from money she received for selling Madison's papers to the Library of Congress.
 She died at age 81.

 Todd survived his mother by two and a half years.
-She willed her remaining slaves to him.
+She willed her remaining enslaved people to him.
 He was nearly 60 when he died of typhoid fever on January 16, 1852, in Washington, DC.
 He is buried in the Congressional Cemetery.

 Payne Todd's will provided for the manumission of all his slaves upon his death.
 His debts delayed their release, but the Taylor family petitioned for freedom from James C. McGuire, administrator of the estate, which they were granted in 1853.
 They continued to live in Washington, where Ralph Taylor had been a servant to Dolley Madison.
 He was joined by his wife Catherine and children, who had been living and working on Todd's estate.